Command line reference

 Constraint-based folding for insertions

+The --constraint flag allows de-novo prediction of the insertion structure using the RNAfold algorithm.
 There are currently three constraint folding modes available.
 R2DT will automatically predict which folding mode is best for a given molecule, but the mode can also be manually overridden using the –fold_type parameter.
 There are three options for fold_type.

 Let R2DT pick a fold_type